phenoscape/phenoscape-kb-ingest/README.md

 # phenoscape-kb-ingest

+Translations for data sources into Phenoscape Knowlegebase axioms.

 ## Building

 Install `sbt` on your system.
 For Mac OS X, it is easily done using [Homebrew](http://brew.sh): `brew install sbt`